Lycée Seijo: Student body

 During the school's lifetime, according to the Western Society for French History, the "core" of the student body consisted of children of executives working for offices of Japanese multinational companies such as Sharp Corporation and Sony in the Alsace region.
 In addition, some students were from Japanese families living in Paris.
 Other students' families lived in other places including Germany, Italy, the Soviet Union, other areas in Europe, Africa, and Australia.
 Some students' families lived in Japan, and the families sent them to Lycée Seijo to gain experience living outside Japan.
 Some students' families lived elsewhere in Asia.
 As of 1990, about 66% of the students had families resident outside Japan while the remainder had families resident in Japan.

 Student life

-All of the students lived in the school dormitories.
-Karl Schoenberger of the Los Angeles Times wrote that the Seijo students "on the whole" were "isolated" at the school even though during athletic meetings they had some interaction with French children.
+All students lived in the school dormitories.
+Karl Schoenberger of the Los Angeles Times wrote that the Seijo students "on the whole" were "isolated" at the school, even though during athletic meetings they had some interaction with French children.

 Extracurricular activities and community relations

-Because the school, with about 200 Japanese students and teachers at the time of opening, was located in a community of 800, the school leadership took steps to develop good relationships with the host community.
-Therefore the school asked its students to participate in the marathon sponsored by the village and the school held "open house" days for the local community.
+Because the school, with about 200 Japanese students and teachers at the time of opening, was located in a community of only 800, the school leadership took steps to develop good relationships with the host community.
+The student body participated in the village-sponsored marathon and the school held "open house" days for the local community.

-The school established a Japanese cultural center in nearby Colmar, which housed books and printed materials in Japan and hosted lectures about Japan and film screenings.
+The school established a Japanese cultural center in nearby Colmar, which housed books and printed materials in Japan, hosted lectures about Japan and held Japanese film screenings.